doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 The format in which the result of a DQL SELECT query is returned can be influenced by a so-called ``hydration mode``.
-A hydration mode specifies a particular way in which an SQL result set is transformed.
+A hydration mode specifies a particular way in which a SQL result set is transformed.
 Each hydration mode has its own dedicated method on the Query class.
 Here they are: